badiattila/pianostudio/README.md

 All content in this site were written by me.

 ### Media
-Some photos were taken from [Pexels](https://www.pexels.com/), a stock image library.
+Background photos were taken from [Pexels](https://www.pexels.com/), a stock image library.
-Most pictures used (pianos owned and for sale sections and introduction) are taken by the owners and workers of Piano Studio Kft.
+Pictures used (pianos owned and for sale sections and introduction) are taken by the owners and workers of Piano Studio Kft.

 ### Acknowledgements
 Color schemes are inspired by an article found https://www.websitebuilderexpert.com/designing-websites/how-to-choose-color-for-your-website/